3barroso/fips_lookup/README.md

 #### New to this gem?

 * The main working file is `lib/fips_lookup.rb` with usage examples in the test file: `spec/fips_lookup_spec.rb`
-* [this pull request](https://github.com/3barroso/fips_lookup/pull/1) contains more details to decisions and considerations when first launching gem.
+* [The first pull request](https://github.com/3barroso/fips_lookup/pull/1) contains more details to decisions and considerations when first launching gem.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at the [FipsLookup repo](https://github.com/3barroso/fips_lookup).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/3barroso/fips_lookup/blob/main/CODE_OF_CONDUCT.md).

 ## License